 Table 6 indicate the means and standard deviations of employees' tenure in relation to their self-efficacy.
 Though there are differences in the mean, these differences are not wide.
 The ANOVA test again showed no significant influence of tenure on employees' QWL.
 Thus, there were no significant influences of employees' age and tenure on their self-efficacy.
 This also means that, age and tenure had no influence on their self-efficacy.
 However, according to Bandura (1992), self-efficacy beliefs begin to form in early childhood as children deal with a wide variety of experiences, tasks, and situations.
 However, the growth of self-efficacy does not end during youth, but continues to evolve throughout life as people acquire new skills, experiences, and understanding.
-However, there is a contradiction between the researchers' results on age having an influence on self-efficacy.
-This contradiction could possibly be as a result of the fact that, the researchers concentration was on the self-efficacy of employees' in some selected organizations whilst, Bandura's self-efficacy concentrated on every individual in all spheres of life.
+However, there is a contradiction between the researchers' results on age having an influence on self-efficacy of employees' in some selected organizations whilst, Bandura's self-efficacy concentrated on every individual in all spheres of life.